 Most tattoo removal doctors rarely emphasise on the importance of post-laser care.
 Similar to getting quality rest and diet after a strenuous workout, a comprehensive post-laser recovery protocol is necessary to maximise results and minimise complications.

 More effective and faster recovery means that you can achieve your tattoo removal in fewer sessions.

 I speed up the recovery process using a recovery protocol of low-level light therapy, medical-grade recovery creams, wound dressing and high-grade sun-block.
 This usually halves the recovery time.

 17. How do you choose the best doctor for laser tattoo removal in Singapore?

 a.
 Choose a doctor with experience in removing difficult tattoos

 An experienced doctor who has managed difficult tattoos (eg. colourful tattoos on limbs) will be able to recommend the best treatment for you.

-If you have colored tattoos, you will need special laser wavelengths to effectively remove those tattoos.
+If you have coloured tattoos, you will need special laser wavelengths to effectively remove those tattoos.

 If you are of a darker skin type, your doctor will also choose a gentler laser machine to reduce the risk of complications.